imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

 ### Some limitations of jython

-{% capture includecontent %} float=right | title=What about NumPy and
+{% include sidebox-right float='right' title='What about NumPy and
-SciPy? | If you like Python, you probably want to use Python modules such as the excellent [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/) libraries.
-Unfortunately, Jython does not support linking to Python modules backed by native code.
-See [this thread on the ImageJ forum](http://forum.imagej.net/t/python-scripting/80) for some options and alternatives.
-This area is somewhere a dedicated programmer could make a huge splash and benefit the entire scientific community.

-{% endcapture %}

-{% include sidebox-right content=includecontent %}

-Though jython tries to be as close as possible as python, there are some differences you may experience during scripting.
+SciPy?' %} Though jython tries to be as close as possible as python, there are some differences you may experience during scripting.

   - <u>Float "special numbers" such as *NaN* and *Inf* are not handled.</u>